 Setting boundaries used to feel hard.
 Like holding up a heavy shield to defend myself — a huge effort!
 But then that changed, and now “setting boundaries” feels effortless: as if our emotions exist in parallel dimensions.
 I can see theirs, but they can't harm mine.

-Before unlearning, setting boundaries was super aversive.
+Setting boundaries used to feel super aversive.
 Telling people “No”?
 Asserting my desires?
 Eek!
 Even just thinking about asserting myself raised my heart rate and turned my stomach.

 I thought I was bad at boundaries because I lacked skill, but really I feared the consequences.
-When you set boundaries, people often feel bad, get mad, dislike you, get violent, blame you… and you can feel like a bad person, fear retribution, and fear gossip.
-“Practicing” setting boundaries wasn’t addressing the incentives at play.
+When I set boundaries, people often feel bad, get mad, dislike me, get violent, blame me… and I could feel like a bad person, fear retribution, and fear gossip.
+“Practicing” setting boundaries wasn’t addressing my bottleneck.

-After unlearning, boundaries became effortless.
+After unlearning these insecurities, boundaries became effortless.
 I can do boundaries, say No, and let others get triggered easily now.
 Conflict even became fun.
+Other people report similar effects.

 For more about boundaries, see Claims #4 and #5 in this post.